daler/metaseq/doc/source/example_session.rst

 Example 1: Average ChIP-seq signal over promoters
 =================================================

-This example demonstrates the use of :mod:`metaseq` for performing a common task when analyzing ChIP-seq data: what does transcription factor binding signal look like near transcription start sites (TSS)?
+This example demonstrates the use of `metaseq` for performing a common task when analyzing ChIP-seq data: what does transcription factor binding signal look like near transcription start sites?

 The IPython Notebook of this example can be found in the source directory (`doc/source/example_session.ipynb`) or at http://nbviewer.ipython.org/github/daler/metaseq/blob/master/doc/source/example\_session.ipynb

+The syntax of this document follows that of the IPython notebook.
+For example, calls out to the shell are prefixed with a "`!`\ "; if not then the code is run in Python.

 .. code:: python